Shape

-A shape or figure is a graphical representation of an object or its external boundary, outline, or external surface, as opposed to other properties such as color, texture, or material type.
+A shape is a graphical representation of an object's form or its external boundary, outline, or external surface.
+It is distinct from other object properties, such as color, texture, or material type.

+In geometry, shape excludes information about the object's position, size, orientation and chirality.

+A figure is a representation including both shape and size (as in, e.g., figure of the Earth).

 A plane shape or plane figure is constrained to lie on a plane, in contrast to solid 3D shapes.

-A two-dimensional shape or two-dimensional figure (also: 2D shape or 2D figure) may lie on a more general curved surface (a non-Euclidean two-dimensional space).
+A two-dimensional shape or two-dimensional figure (also: 2D shape or 2D figure) may lie on a more general curved surface (a two-dimensional space).

 Classification of simple shapes

 Some simple shapes can be put into broad categories.
 For instance, polygons are classified according to their number of edges as triangles, quadrilaterals, pentagons, etc. Each of these is divided into smaller categories; triangles can be equilateral, isosceles, obtuse, acute, scalene, etc. while quadrilaterals can be rectangles, rhombi, trapezoids, squares, etc.

 Other common shapes are points, lines, planes, and conic sections such as ellipses, circles, and parabolas.

-Among the most common 3-dimensional shapes are polyhedra, which are shapes with flat faces; ellipsoids, which are egg-shaped or sphere-shaped objects; cylinders; and cones.
+Among the most common three-dimensional shapes are polyhedra, which are shapes with flat faces; ellipsoids, which are egg-shaped or sphere-shaped objects; cylinders; and cones.

 If an object falls into one of these categories exactly or even approximately, we can use it to describe the shape of the object.
 Thus, we say that the shape of a manhole cover is a disk, because it is approximately the same geometric object as an actual geometric disk.